Vision

 Analytical information

-Our society has developed from being an industrial society to a society of information.
-The creation, distribution, dissemination, use, integration, and handling of information are activities of great economic, social and political impact.
-Modern societies need huge amounts of information, especially scientific information, because we often need to make decisions on a range of issues with scientific roots.
-There is a general demand for increasingly analytical information and of information that is of a better quality (accuracy, precision, speed, cost, detection limit, sample size, etc.).
-Nowadays, this type of analytical information is generated in centralized laboratories which are only accessible to institutions with substantial financial resources.
-Do those without well-equipped analytical laboratories have limited powers in health, the environment, or industry?
+Our society has evolved from an industrial society into an information society.
+The creation, distribution, dissemination, use, integration, and management of information have a major economic, social, and political impact.
+Modern societies require vast amounts of information, especially scientific information, as decisions on many important issues are often rooted in science.
+There is a growing demand for analytical information of increasingly high quality, in terms of accuracy, precision, speed, cost, detection limits, sample volume, and other performance parameters.
+Nowadays, this type of analytical information is generated in centralized laboratories that are accessible only to institutions with substantial financial resources.
+Does this mean that those without well-equipped analytical laboratories are at a disadvantage in areas such as health, the environment, or industry?

 Scientific solidarity

-The language of science is universal.
-Scientific knowledge has a global reach.
-But scientists, laboratories, and universities are of a particular place, from a given city and country.
-Therefore, in addition to the global dimension of science, we have a local dimension, where scientists can better express and humanize the strength (solidity or solidarity) of their scientific relationships.
-The term scientific solidarity or solidarity among scientists is not very common.
-We see it as a horizontal scientific relationship between peers that is reinforced mutually; it is an attitude rather than a strategy.
+The language of science is universal, and scientific knowledge has a global reach.
+However, scientists, laboratories, and universities are always rooted in a particular place, in a specific city and country.
+Therefore, alongside the global dimension of science, there is also a local dimension, in which scientists can better express and humanize the strength of their scientific relationships.
+The concept of scientific solidarity, or solidarity among scientists, is not commonly used.
+We understand it as a horizontal relationship between peers, based on mutual support and reinforcement; it is an attitude rather than a strategy.

 Mission